QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-05-17-how-chatgpt-is-changing-education-6a6608.md

 print (response)
 ```

 There are many other use cases and models that can be queried for certain types of functions.
 More can be discovered via the [API Playground](https://platform.openai.com/playground).

 ## Moving forward

 ### Future advances

 ChatGPT is based on the GPT 3.5 model developed by OpenAI.
 It has certain limitations, such as the amount of text it can consume and respond with in any given conversation.
 The next iteration, GPT-4, is not that far away and is expected to increase the total amount of textual data from 4k tokens (think word count), up to 32k tokens.
 This means that it will have the potential to write a full screen play or essay based off of a single prompt.

 The technology is moving fast and being adopted by big players in industry across the globe.
 There's no doubt that ChatGPT and other GPT models are revolutionising the way we do things, not just in Education but in all areas of life.

 ChatGPT is currently one of the best ways to interact with a large language model, but there are other initiatives and products being built as you are reading this.
-DoE has the potential to be a leader in the adoption of this technology, and to build our own GPT-based chatbots and personal assistants which conform to various legislative and policy requirements.
+The Department of Education has the potential to be a leader in the adoption of this technology, and to build our own GPT-based chatbots and personal assistants which conform to various legislative and policy requirements.

 ### Collaboration